Garden Word of the Day

 How does biochar act as a soil amendment?

 Biochar is said to increase the fertility of acid soils (low pH).
-Here, in the Bay Area, our soil is more alkaline (high pH), so biochar wouldn’t be a good idea whether it works or not.
+Here, in San Jose, California, our soil is more alkaline (high pH), so biochar wouldn’t be a good idea whether it works or not.
 It is also claimed to act as habitat for many beneficial soil microorganisms.
 This may or may not be true.
 How many living things do you find in your fireplace?

 How is biochar supposed to help the environment?